popgenmethods/smcpp/README.rst

 the distinguished individual is not known, this should be set to -1.
 The final columns give the total number of derived alleles found in the remainder of the (undistinguished) sample, as well as the *haploid* sample size (number of non-missing observations) in that sample.

 For example, consider the following set of genotypes at a set of 10 contiguous bases on three diploid individuals::

     dist.   ..1..N...2
             .....N...1
-            2N........
+            2N....+...

 The distinguished individual is row one.
 A `.` indicates that the individual is homozygous for the ancestral allele, while an integer indicates that that individual possesses `(1,2)` copies of the derived allele.
-Finally, an `N` indicates a missing genotype at that position.
+An `N` indicates a missing genotype at that position.
+Finally, the `+` in column seven indicates that individual three possessed the dominant allele on one chromosome, and had a missing observation on the other chromosome (this would be indicated as `0/.` in a VCF).

 The SMC++ format for this input file is::

     1   0   2   4
     1   0   0   2
     1   1   0   4
+    2   0   0   4
+    1   -1  0   2
+    1   0   0   3
     2   0   0   0
-    1   -1  0   2
-    3   0   0   0
     1   2   1   4

 Output